 Selected New Titles

-Novels and short story collections, filed alphabetically by author’s last name in the Fiction Room on the 2nd floor.
+Novels and short story collections are filed alphabetically by author’s last name.
 Mysteries and Science Fiction/Fantasy are shelved separately in their own dedicated areas.
-Ask at the Fiction Desk for reader’s advisory reference materials.
+Ask at the Reference Desk for reader’s advisory reference materials.
 New releases are on display near the Circulation Desk for your browsing convenience.